paulmuenzner/harvard-university-final-project-python/README.md

 ### Requirements

-This Python application, developed as a final project for Harvard's course 'CS50’s Introduction to Programming with Python,' adheres to specific requirements and guidelines outlined by the course.
+This Python application, developed as a final project for Harvard's course 'Introduction to Programming with Python', adheres to specific requirements and guidelines outlined by the course.
 Understanding these constraints will help users navigate the structure and conventions of the project.

 Understanding these requirements will provide insight into the project's structure and how it aligns with the specifications set forth by the course.